 Since the law wasn’t explicit, it didn’t take long for people to start exploiting its ambiguity.
-In the late 1890s the first racetrack was built in Hot Springs and it was called Sportsman Park.
-In the next couple decades more tracks opened including Essex Park and the Oaklawn Jockey Club.
+In the late 1890s, the first racetrack was built in Hot Springs and it was called Sportsman Park.
+In the next couple of decades, more tracks opened including Essex Park and the Oaklawn Jockey Club.

 Interestingly, William McGuigan, the owner and founder of Sportsman Park, was so upset about Essex Park cutting into his profits that he undertook to help outlaw betting on races completely.
 McGuigan joined forces with Reverend W.T.
 Amis to create the Citizens Improvement Union.

 In 1907 they succeeded in passing a bill that banned horseracing everywhere in the state, forcing his competition to shut down but also destroying his own business in the process.

 It wasn’t until the Great Depression that horse racing was allowed once again.
 The state, desperate for revenue, signed a new bill allowing pari-mutuel betting on horses in 1934.
 Over the next two decades, there were numerous lawsuits attempting to ban gambling once again but in 1956 the constitution was officially amended to say that horse racing would be legal in Hot Springs.